Two children infront of a bright close up image of the sun

 Location National Science and Media Museum

-Take an unforgettable trip discovering our connection to the universe at the newly reopened National Science and Media Museum, and understand the web of relationships that bond us all together – from the hairs on your head to the stars in the sky.
+Take an unforgettable trip discovering our connection to the universe at the National Science and Media Museum, and understand the web of relationships that bond us all together – from the hairs on your head to the stars in the sky.

 Marshmallow Laser Feast, the experiential artist collective who work at the cutting edge of art, science and technology, have created an immersive experience for Bradford 2025.